Ewogijk/runeOS/README.md

     <image alt="Latest runeOS release" src="https://img.shields.io/github/v/release/Ewogijk/runeOS?color=blue"/>
 </p>

-runeOS is the product of a man's journey to understand how kernels and operating systems works.
-Roughly speaking, the goal is to develop a small operating system with a modern and intuitive graphical user interface that can run basic software like a text editor, a calculator, a small game, and more.
+runeOS is a hobby OS for the x86 architecture built from scratch using modern C/C++.
+It aims to be simple to use with a modern UI and to provide a playground where anyone can learn about OS Design and system programming.

 ![alt text](Docs/Shell.png)

 ## Features

-- Shell with basic file manipulation commands and auto-completion
+- Simple Shell
 - Unix-like filesystem
 - ELF loading and execution
 - 64-bit monolithic kernel with